sdutvth/vth_first_test/readme.txt

-Git is nb
+Git is a version control system.
-vth is zz
+Git is free software.